lindenb/jvarkit/docs/IndexCovToVcf.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
-    --generate-vcf-md5
+    --cases
+      File or comma-separated list of control samples --controls
+      File or comma-separated list of control samples --generate-vcf-md5
       Generate MD5 checksum for VCF output.
       Default: false